MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 It will also install the following python libraries that are required for certain parts of the scoreboard to function.

-* [pytz](http://pytz.sourceforge.net/), [tzlocal](https://github.com/regebro/tzlocal): Timezone libraries.
+* [tzlocal](https://github.com/regebro/tzlocal): Timezone libraries.
 These allow the scoreboard to convert times to your local timezone
 * [feedparser](https://pypi.org/project/feedparser/): Used to fetch and parse RSS feeds.
 The scoreboard uses this to show news headlines.
 * [pyowm](https://github.com/csparpa/pyowm): OpenWeatherMap API interactions.
 We use this to get the local weather for display on the offday screen.
 For more information on how to finish setting up the weather, visit the [weather section](#weather) of this README.
-* [mlbgame](https://github.com/panzarino/mlbgame): The main library that fetches and parses all of the actual MLB data being displayed.
+* [MLB-StatsAPI](https://pypi.org/project/MLB-StatsAPI/): The main library that fetches and parses all of the actual MLB data being displayed, alongside [mlbgame](https://github.com/panzarino/mlbgame) which primarily fetches important dates like the start of the All-Star break.

-If you continue to run into issues, join our Slack channel located at the top of the README.

 #### Updating
+* Run `git pull` in your mlb-led-scoreboard folder to fetch the latest changes.
+A lot of the time, this will be enough, but if something seems broken:
     * **Re-run the install file**.
 Run `sudo ./install.sh` again.
 Any additional dependencies that were added with the update will be installed this way.
 If you are moving to a new major release version, answer "Y" to have it make you a new config file.
     * **Check your custom layout/color files if you made any**.
 There's a good chance some new keys were added to the layout and color files.
 These changes should just merge right in with the customized .json file you have but you might want to look at the new .json.example files and see if there's anything new you want to customize.

 That should be it!
 Your latest version should now be working with whatever new fangled features were just added.